natar-io/hiredis-camera-server/README.md

   -o, --output arg             The redis output key where data are going to
                                be published/set.
   -s, --stream                 Activate stream mode.
 In stream mode the
-                               program will constantly process input data and publish output data.
-By default stream mode is enabled.
+                               program will constantly process input data
+                               and publish instead of set output data.
   -u, --unique                 Activate unique mode.
 In unique mode the
                                program will only read and output data one time.
   --tegra-camera               NVIDIA Tegra specific option.
-When this is set the program will try to access tegra camera using gstreamer command.
+When this is set
+                               the program will try to access tegra camera using gstreamer command.
   -c, --camera-id arg          Set camera device id to get frames from.
 If